 In order to identify this channel more directly, I also estimate equation (3) using log mortgage payment as the dependent variable and dividing the sample of ACS respondents into low (less than high school degree) and high (at least high school degree) digital and financial literacy groups.
-Instead of focusing on overall education levels by census tract, I study household-level variation in educational attainment in this specification.
-Columns 5 to 8 provide further support of a financial literacy channel: Internet Essentials reduced mortgage payments by 5.4 to 8.3 percent among low-literacy groups, but had no effect on payments for high-literacy groups.
-Taken together, these results suggest that Internet Essentials helped improve financial sophistication.
-Low-income households with higher ex-ante financial sophistication were not differentially impacted by Internet Essentials, implying that if desired, they would have refinanced one way or another even without an at-home broadband connection.
+Instead of focusing on overall education levels at each census tract, I study household-level variation in educational attainment in this specification.
+Columns 5 to 8 of Table 8 provide further support of a financial literacy channel: Internet Essentials reduced mortgage payments by 5.4 to 8.3 percent among low-literacy groups, but had no effect on payments for high-literacy groups.
+Taken together, these results suggest that Internet Essentials helped improve financial sophistication; low-income households with higher ex-ante financial sophistication were not differentially impacted by Internet Essentials, implying that if desired, they would have managed to refinance even without an at-home broadband connection.